vsamanullah/python-for-test-automation/docs/python_overview.md

     python --version
     ```

-# Installing and Setting Up the IDE
+# Installing and Setting Up the PyCharm IDE
 For this series, we will be using PyCharm as our IDE.
 Follow these steps to install and configure it:

 1. Download the latest Community Edition of PyCharm from the official website: